Reading time: minutes

 Free trade initially sounds as if trading partners are free to set their own rules.
 However, free trade means that there are no trade restrictions on the exchange of goods between two different partners.
 This means, for example, that there are no tariffs (external link, opens in a new window) when goods are imported or exported across a border.

 However, which rules make trade more difficult or easier is always a question of perspective and power.
 Some countries use protectionism (external link, opens in a new window) as a trade policy.
-In a way, it is the opposite of free trade because the government uses it to protect domestic industry from foreign competition, e.g. by imposing taxes.
+In a way, it is the opposite of free trade because the government uses it to protect domestic industries from foreign competition, e.g. by imposing taxes.

 What Is Problematic About Free Trade?

-For the Global South, free trade agreements force countries to compete with each to attract foreign investors by deregulating their markets; in the process sacrificing people’s rights and lowering the costs of production which only benefits corporations.
+For the Global South, free trade agreements force countries to compete with each other to attract foreign investors by deregulating their markets; in the process sacrificing people’s rights and lowering the costs of production which only benefits corporations.

 Alternatives to Trade: Towards a social and ecological transformation